Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/DEVLOG-Jai.md

 ## Jai Shah

 ### 2025-05-22 - Worked on Events
 Wasn't here in APCS, wrote up Events in 16 min after discussion.
+Spent another 7 min planning out how events will function and finishing the class, including adding new accessor methods

 ### 2024-01-03 - Brief description